NVIDIA/nim-anywhere/README.md

     ```

 3. AI Workbench will install the NVIDIA drivers for you (if needed).
-    You will need to reboot your machine after the drivers are installed
+    You will need to reboot your local machine after the drivers are
-    and then restart the AI Workbench installation by double-clicking
+    installed and then restart the AI Workbench installation by
-    the NVIDIA AI Workbench icon on your desktop.
+    double-clicking the NVIDIA AI Workbench icon on your desktop.

 4. Select Docker as your container runtime.